ARTICLES

 Soil

 Kumquat trees prefer loamy, moist, well-draining soils with a slightly acidic to neutral soil pH.
 Don't plant them in heavy clay soils, as this can cause root rot.
 To prevent soil from leaking out, drill extra-large drainage holes at the bottom of the pot and seal them with window screens.
 Lift the pot above the ground to enhance airflow and drainage.
+You can also use a raised base or a terracotta pot for smooth airflow.

 Fertilizer

 After planting your kumquat tree, make sure to wait about two to three months before fertilizing.
 Then, use a citrus fertilizer following the label instructions.
-Important: do not fertilize during the winter season.
+Important: Do not fertilize during the winter season.

 How Should You Prune These Trees?